MickStick/Front-End-Test/TICKETS.md

 I'm currently unable to delete a customer order.
 Every time I click the "Delete" button from the Customer Orders table, I get a white screen.

 ### Dev Notes / Response
+- I changed how onClick was being used for the delete button on the DeleteOrder component

+  _(Time taken 11 mins)_

 ---